furdog/async/README.md

 Async library based on computed goto for C.

 # Features
-- Clean syntax, feels almost as native.
+- Clean syntax, feels almost as native;
 - Overhead as little as one ptrdiff_t variable;
-- Boilerplate is 0-2 lines of code for every async macro.
+- Boilerplate is 0-2 lines of code for every async macro;
-- Library is currently around 50 lines of code;
+- Library is currently around 50 lines of code.

 # Basics